 Tuna, Avocado Tartare is an elegant, fresh and colourful tartare made of lightly spiced tuna, cilantro-lime marinated avocado and juicy watermelon for a fresh bite!

-It’s hot, I don’t know for you but here in Spain, it’s just terribly hot outside this summer.
-No way I’m going to cook anything on the stove for a while… I need freshness, I need light, I need easy-breezy, so no better recipe for hot summer nights than a this tuna, avocado tartare, right?
+It’s hot, I don’t know about you but here in Spain, it’s just terribly hot outside this summer.
+No way I’m going to cook anything on the stove for a while… I need freshness, I need light, I need easy-breezy, so no better recipe for hot summer nights than this tuna, avocado tartare, right?

 Better Safe than Sorry

 - Come prepared at the FishMonger with a bag that keeps the temperature stable, plus an ice pack if it’s a long way back home.

-- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish than straight home.
+- Buy the fish last minute so it doesn’t warm up while you shop around, buy meat/fish then straight home.

-- First thing home, obvious one, in the fridge right away!
+- The first thing home, an obvious one, is in the fridge right away!

 - Before manipulating the fish, CLEAN YOUR HANDS, this is the most important rule of all.

-- Be sure to have clean cutting mat and knife.
+- Be sure to have a clean cutting mat and knife.

 - The lime marinade will help disinfect the surface of the fish if there are any pathogens left, so give it a good 30 minutes in the fridge to let the marinade make its magic.

 - Take out the fish from the fridge when ready to serve, don’t let it on the counter too long before serving.

 This way, you’ll be safe to enjoy this fresh summer bite.